Sinfinity-atk/hjsonpp/README.md

 - GeneratorCoreBlock - basic core block but it can generate power
 - AccelTurret - turret which have accelaration
 - DrawTeam - drawer class.
 Draws -team sprite

+# WARNING
+this liblary is still WIP. report all errors to [IJT team mods discord server](https://discord.gg/btUe3rhGuQ)